 \section{Limitations}

 While the proposed model offers an effective approach to cross-lingual dubbing, it is trained on speech recorded in controlled environments.
 This suggests that training on larger and more diverse datasets may be required for application to in-the-wild scenarios.
-Moreover, the proposed model is trained with a sentence-level speech corpus, and therefore a segmentation process is needed before being utilized in other applications.
+Moreover, the proposed model is trained on a sentence-level speech corpus, and therefore a segmentation process is required before being utilized in other applications.